X-oss-byte/SSHstart/README.md

 SSHStart allows you to easily view, edit, and launch your saved SSH hosts.
 With it you can list and choose a SSH host to enter and view/edit your system-wide and user-specific SSH host.

+## Usage

+`sshstart [choice]`

+`choice` is an optional argument representing a choice from the SSHStart menu to choose.
+The menu will still be presented if there is an error with this choice.

 ## Integrations

 The installer offers integration into the Windows Terminal and the system path.
 The installer also defines the alias `sshs`, making it easier to launch SSHStart from a terminal.